Colorectal Tumors in Adolescents and Young Adults

 CRC oncogenesis studies have shown tumors in adolescents and young adults to be more complex than those in patients 45 years and older, and often associated with P53 and PTEN mutations.
 Interestingly, no PIK3CA mutations have been found in patients younger than 50 years, whereas such mutations are seen in 4-7% of older patients.
 [55]

 Attention is currently directed toward precision medicine.
 Tumor and genomic mutational analyses are increasingly being used to guide treatment options for patients with malignancies.
+Particular molecular profiles may identify patients with higher-risk disease, who may benefit from more aggressive treatment or specific targeted therapies.
 Nicholson et al studied more than 400 patients with CRC and found that loss of Bcl-2 expression is associated with decreased disease-specific and overall survival.
 This finding could help identify the subset of patients with a more aggressive phenotype and guide therapy choices.
-[50]
+[56]

 Pathology